Legb4/HeliX/readme.md

 **High-Level Architecture:**

 1.  **Client:** Runs entirely in the user's web browser using HTML, CSS, and JavaScript.
 It handles:
-    *   User Interface (UI) interactions, including settings and notifications.
+    *   User Interface (UI) interactions, including settings, notifications, etc.
     *   Generating ephemeral cryptographic keys (ECDH and AES) via the browser's Web Crypto API.
     *   Performing key agreement (ECDH) and key derivation (HKDF).
-    *   Encrypting and decrypting messages using the derived session key.
+    *   Encrypting and decrypting messages using the derived session key..
     *   Communicating with the WSS server via Secure WebSockets.
 2.  **HTTPS Server:** A simple Python server (integrated into `helix_manager.py`) serves the static client files (HTML, CSS, JS, audio) to the browser over HTTPS.
-This is **required** for the Web Crypto API to function securely.
+This is **required** for the Web Crypto API and IndexedDB to function securely.
 3.  **WSS Server:** A Python server using the `websockets` library.
 It acts as a signaling and relay server:
     *   Manages user registrations (mapping temporary IDs to connections).
     *   Relays handshake messages (public keys, challenges) between clients.
     *   Relays the **encrypted** chat messages between connected peers.
     *   Tracks active session pairings solely for notifying users of peer disconnections.
-    *   **Crucially, the WSS server never sees the plaintext message content or the derived session keys.**
+    *   **Crucially, the WSS server never sees the plaintext message content, derived session keys, or plaintext file content.**

 **End-to-End Encryption (E2EE) with Perfect Forward Secrecy (PFS):**